quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part71_Summary.md

 Forward views in reinforcement learning refer to updating a state's value based on events that follow that state over multiple future time steps.
 This contrasts with the backward view that uses eligibility traces and TD errors.
 :p What is a forward view in reinforcement learning?
 ??x
-A forward view in reinforcement learning involves updating a state’s value by considering all future rewards or a sequence of rewards \( n \) steps ahead, as seen in Monte Carlo methods (Chapter 5) or n-step TD methods (Chapter 7).
+A forward view in reinforcement learning involves updating a state’s value by considering all future rewards or a sequence of rewards $n$ steps ahead, as seen in Monte Carlo methods (Chapter 5) or n-step TD methods (Chapter 7).
 ??x
 This approach is complex to implement because the update depends on future information that is not available at the time.
 However, eligibility traces allow for equivalent updates by looking backward using current TD errors and recent state transitions.
 ??x